Louis Mercier-Vega: Spanish revolution and resistance

-With the outbreak, in 1936, of the Spanish Revolution, he set off with Charles Charpentier and became a founder of the Sébastien Faure battalion, part of the International Brigades participating against the Francoists in the rapidly developing Spanish civil war.
+With the outbreak, in 1936, of the Spanish Revolution, he set off with Charles Charpentier and became a founder of the Sébastien Faure battalion, part of the International Brigades participating against the Francoists in the rapidly developing Spanish Civil War.
 The Faure battalion became part of the Durruti Column, fighting on the Aragon Front.
 Before the end of 1936, however, Mercier-Vega had returned to France where he launched a massive campaign of information and support in respect of the Spanish republic.
 He published his "Carnets de route" in the 11 September 1936 edition of Le Libertaire (under the pseudonym "Charles Ridel").

-Following deep differences, both over organisation and the role of "factory groups" in industrial confrontations and over the importance of the Spanish civil war, Mercier-Vega quit the Anarchist Union in November 1937.
+Following deep differences, both over organisation and the role of "factory groups" in industrial confrontations and over the importance of the Spanish Civil War, Mercier-Vega quit the Anarchist Union in November 1937.

 By the end of 1939 he was being actively sought by the police.
-He tried, unsuccessfully, to embark from Marseilles and then, supported by activist networks, made his way to Brussels where he was accommodated by Hem Day.
+He tried, unsuccessfully, to embark from Marseille and then, supported by activist networks, made his way to Brussels where he was accommodated by Hem Day.
 In the end it was from Antwerp that he embarked for Argentina.

 He spent time in Chile and then recrossed the Atlantic to Africa.
-War had broken out, from the French perspective, in September 1939, which was followed by the German invasion and occupation of northern France in May/June 1940.
+The Second World War had broken out, from the French perspective, in September 1939, which was followed by the German invasion and occupation of northern France in May/June 1940.
 The Germans never conquered the French imperial territories in Africa, however, and on 26 June 1942 Mercier-Vega signed up as a volunteer with the Free France (government in exile) organisation which was commanded, mostly from London, by Charles de Gaulle.
-By December 1942 he was in Beirut where, between April and December 1945, he was seconded to the Information Service (Radio Levant) of the Free French government.
-He ended the war with the rank of Adjutant.
-He left the region, embarking from Alexandria, in October 1945, landing at Marseilles on 11 November.
-He was demobilised in Paris on 6 December 1945.

 Libertarian writer

 Directly after demobilisation Mercier-Vega worked at the Grenoble-based newspaper, Le Dauphiné libéré.
 Between 1946 and 1950 he was a regular contributor to Le Libertaire, writing under the pseudonyms "Damashki" and "Santiago Parane".

 At the start of the 1950s he joined the "Friends of Liberty" ("Amis de la liberté"), the French section of the Congress for Cultural Freedom" ("Congrès pour la liberté de la culture"), and international anti-totalitarian intellectual organisation.
 In 1958 he created the "International Commission of Workers' Liaison" ("Commission internationale de liaison ouvrière"), a libertarian and revolutionary syndicalist network.

-During his career he worked with the libertarian press on the creation of several reviews, such as " Révision" (1938) with Marie-Louise Berneri, "Aportes" (1966-1972) and "Interoogations" (1974-1979).
+During his career he worked with the libertarian press on the creation of several reviews, such as " Révision" (1938) with Marie-Louise Berneri, "Aportes" (1966–1972) and "Interrogations" (1974–1979).

 He was also the author of a number of publications.

 Following the death in 1973 of his partner, Eliane Casserini, Louis Mercier-Vega took his own life on 20 November 1977.